We are passionate about STEAM – Science, Technology, Art, Engineering and Mathematics

 STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 The end results are students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process.
 STEAM enrichment opportunities for students at Davison enable young women to gain the real-world skills required to become confident and capable innovators, educators, leaders, and learners!

-STEAM@ Davison – Seas, Shoots and Shores Science and Art project
+Seas, Shorts and Shores – Science and Art Project

 Last year the Art and Science departments were offered the opportunity to take part in a STEAM Art Photography project.
 The project used creative learning to explore issues around marine conservation and plastics pollution.
 In partnership with STEM Sussex, the Marine Conservation Society and a team of experienced photography facilitators and scientists.

 Staff from the Science and Art department attended twilight training sessions with teachers from five other west Sussex schools led by the photographer Annis Joslin where we were able to share resources and ideas of delivering the project before they were presented to classes at school.

 We were fortunate to have the expertise of the photographer Elizabeth Doak who introduced the pupils to techniques of studio photography as well as learning about cyanotypes.

 The Snail Trail – Art and Design Project